 Jump straight to one-pager

-Large organizations are struggling to attract and retain
+Large organisations are struggling to attract and retain

-HR leaders from these large organizations are 75% more likely to say they’re struggling to retain and 40% more likely to say they’re struggling to attract employees, compared to smaller organizations.
+HR leaders from these large organisations are 75% more likely to say they’re struggling to retain and 40% more likely to say they’re struggling to attract employees, compared to smaller organisations.

-This makes it even more important for large organizations to put programs in place to increase employee engagement and belonging, as both these traits correlate strongly with job commitment.
+This makes it even more important for large organisations to put programs in place to increase employee engagement and belonging, as both these traits correlate strongly with job commitment.

 Why belonging matters